Koha-Community/kohadocs/source/opac.rst

 An example of usage can be found at: misc/cronjobs/rss.pl lastAcquired.conf

-Normally rss.pl should be run periodically (e.g., daily) to keep the feed up-to-date.
+Normally the RSS cron job should be run periodically (e.g., daily) to keep the feed up-to-date.

 The configuration file (e.g., lastAcquired.conf) lists